redoio/prison_pop/README.md

 We demonstrate a full execution of the resentencing eligibility model (https://github.com/redoio/resentencing_data_initiative/) on the CDCR population data.
 We establish a set of eligibility rules, classify offenses based on their nature and severity, and then create a scenario in which we identify the best candidates for resentencing.

 ## Output
-This cohort simply meets the sample eligibility crtiera.
+This cohort simply meets the sample eligibility criteria.
 There is no certainty that these individuals are falsely incarcerated or harshly sentenced.
 Such determinations require complex case reviews by attorneys.

 The selection process does not account for age-related criteria since CDCR denied sharing individual birthdays.
 Age is a pertinent factor, however, in PIR eligibility in some counties.
 The Los Angeles County District Attorney's Office, for example, reviews adult cases if the individual is over the age of 50 differently from juvenile cases if the offense was committed at age 14 or 15 (https://github.com/redoio/resentencing_data_initiative/eligibility_model/code/offense_classification/county/los_angeles)